Informational Interviewing: A Career Research Technique

 - What do you like least about this career?

-- What would you do differently if you were starting over in this field?
+- How would your strategy change if you were starting over in this field knowing what you know?

 - What are the educational requirements of this field?